benhuson/wp-mailfrom/readme.txt

 == Changelog ==

 = 1.1 =
-* Add options to override default WordPress email address and admin email address.
+* Added options to override the default WordPress email address and admin email address.
 * Added 'wp_mailfrom_ii_default_from' filter so you can add compatibility if the pluggable wp_mail() function is altered to use a different default email address.
 * Delete plugin options when uninstalled.
 * Reworked as a singleton class.